DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-21-android-notes.md

 The size measurement used is called **DP** which stands for **D**ensity Independent **P**ixel.
 Hard coding the size in dps is not always ideal.
 Some other ways to set the size are:

-1. wrap-content - sets the parent view to contain the child view.
+1. wrap_content - sets the parent view to contain the child view.
-2. match-parent - sets the child view to fill the parent view.
+2. match_parent - sets the child view to fill the parent view.
-3. layout-weight - sets the children to fill up the layout relative to the weight given.
+3. layout_weight - sets the children to fill up the layout relative to the weight given.

 Example of `wrap_content`: